-All self employed barristers are required by the Bar Standards Board of England and Wales to comply with the complaints handling procedures currently set out in The Complaints Regulations in the Bar Handbook and are subject to a non-judicial dispute resolution procedure which may be accessed through the England and Wales Legal Ombudsman’s website.
+All self employed barristers are required by the Bar Standards Board of England and Wales to comply with the complaints handling procedures currently set out in The Complaints Regulations in the Bar Handbook 4th Edition 2019 and are subject to a non-judicial dispute resolution procedure which may be accessed through the England and Wales Legal Ombudsman’s website.

 If you are not satisfied with the final written response to your complaint to Tennyson after using our complaints procedure, or you have not received a response within 8 weeks from lodging your complaint, then you have the option of raising the matter with the Legal Ombudsman, which covers England and Wales.
 This is a free, impartial and independent service set up by United Kingdom government which deals with any complaints about the legal service you have received.

 You must complain to the Legal Ombudsman within 6 months of receiving a final response to your complaint (provided the response specifically notifies you of your right to complain to the Ombudsman and of the six month time limit).
 A complaint to the above Ombudsman must also be made not more than 6 years after the act or omission complained about or not more than 3 years from the date when you should reasonably have known that there were grounds for complaint.
 There are other limitations on when and how you can bring your complaint to the Legal Ombudsman.
-For more information, see this factsheet.
+For more information, see the publications section of their website.

 Further details about how to make a complaint to the Legal Ombudsman including guidance about the new scheme rules that came into effect on 1st April 2019 please contact the Legal Ombudsman directly at;